kindlerprince/ad-auction-system/README.md

 ## Execution
 * Execute the docker-compose.yml
 `docker compose up`
 * Send post request ad request to the auction with auction_id
-* for e.g you can use curl utitlity
+* For e.g you can use curl utitlity
 `curl -X POST http://localhost:8085/adrequest -d '{"auction_id" : "1020"}'`

 ## Troubleshooting